StjepanovicSrdjan/StjepanovicSrdjan/README.md

 - ⚡ Fun fact: ...
 -->

-- 📚 Master's student in Computer Science at [TU Graz](https://www.tugraz.at/en/home/)
+- 📚 Master's student in Computer Science at [TU Graz](https://www.tugraz.at/en/home/), specializing in Cybersecurity
 - 📫 How to reach me: srdjan.stjepanovic01@gmail.com